CloudCannon/Hugo-conf-2022/content/_index.md

           This workshop will demonstrate how to add Bookshop, a component development workflow for static websites, to a Hugo site.

-          Bookshop defines a convention for building self-contained components in the templating languages supported by common static site generators.
-Using these conventions, Bookshop provides developer tooling that empowers you to integrate these components with your stack, build and browse UI components locally, and provide rich live editing experiences for your editors.
+          Bookshop helps you develop and reuse components across your site, browse a local component library, and create a rich live-editing experience in the browser.
+Most importantly, Bookshop works with Hugo templates, improving your DX while shipping a #leanweb to your users.
         speakers:
           - speaker: edf5bbc1-6d08-4861-b6f1-bf5b21682a5f
       - time_string: